 - case studies

 - graphics, visuals, stats, customer feedback

 - Evidence of your track record

 Present your organisation in the best possible light and don’t fall down on technicalities.
 Invest in proofreading for accurate spelling, grammar and consistency.

-One high-achieving company was disqualified from the Queen’s Award for Enterprise for presenting data in the wrong order so turnover looked as if it had shrunk rather than soared.
+One high-achieving company was disqualified from the King’s Award for Enterprise for presenting data in the wrong order so turnover looked as if it had shrunk rather than soared.